cosmovane/adopciones-service/README.md

 # adopciones-service

-Basic service written using Spring Boot, connecting with PostgreSQL and using CRUD Repository and performing the basic CRUD operations
+Basic service written using Spring Boot, connecting with PostgreSQL and using CRUD Repository and performing the basic CRUD operations on adoptions